PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 ## Privacy Tweaks

-### MAC Address Randomization
+### NetworkManager Trackability Reduction

-Many desktop Linux distributions (Fedora, openSUSE, etc) will come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager), to configure Ethernet and Wi-Fi settings.
+Most desktop Linux distributions including Fedora, openSUSE, Ubuntu, and so on come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager) by default to configure Ethernet and Wi-Fi settings.

-It is possible to [randomize](https://fedoramagazine.org/randomize-mac-address-nm/) the [MAC address](https://en.wikipedia.org/wiki/MAC_address) when using NetworkManager.
-This provides a bit more privacy on Wi-Fi networks as it makes it harder to track specific devices on the network you’re connected to.
-It does [**not**](https://papers.mathyvanhoef.com/wisec2016.pdf) make you anonymous.
+WfKe9vLwSvv7rN has detailed guide on [trackability reduction with NetworkManager](/os/networkmanager-trackability-reduction/) and I highly recommend that you check it out.

-If you use NetworkManager, add the following to your `/etc/NetworkManager/conf.d/00-macrandomize.conf`
+In short, if you use NetworkManager, add the following to your `/etc/NetworkManager/conf.d/00-macrandomize.conf`:
 ```
 [device]
 wifi.scan-rand-mac-address=yes